Adeleke1/Data-Analyst/Project Build Data Dashboard/readme.md

 From this illustration, the best time to travel is September due to the minimal average amount of departure delay averaging 4.8 minutes.
 The month of June proves to be quite a difficult time to travel as the departure delay averaged an amount of 15 minutes.

-**Insight 3: Which state in Ameruca does flight cancellation occur the most?**
+**Insight 3: Which state in America does flight cancellation occur the most?**

 ![flight3](https://user-images.githubusercontent.com/87584380/126174588-90f11bcd-dd46-4e6e-a11b-e203490f703a.png)